theleharo/evkafka/docs/endpoints.md

 ## Inbound endpoint

-Indbound endpoints are functions that are executed when a consumer receives events.
+Inbound endpoints are functions that are executed when a consumer receives events.
 A `Handler` object is used to route events to their endpoints.
 To indicate which function should handle a particular event, wrap it with the `handler.event()` decorator: